Content Improvement Club

 Upcoming sessions

 This is an interactive session so we’re limiting this to a maximum of 20 people.
-We would encourage you to join from somewhere you can have your mic on.
+We would encourage you to join from somewhere you can have your mic on if possible.

 You can hear about future sessions by signing up to our mailing list.